 Some vehicles are used to transport goods and materials, while others are used to transport people.
 Buses and coaches might be considered as commercial vehicles, but in most cases, the term is used to describe vans, trucks and lorries.

-How to Become a Commercial Driver
+How Do You Become a Commercial Driver?